secure-systems-lab/code-style-guidelines/c_coding_style.md

 C is a Spartan language, and so should your naming be.
-Unlike Modula-2 and Pascal programmers, C programmers do not use cute names like ThisVariableIsATemporaryCounter.
+Unlike Modula-2 and Pascal programmers, C programmers do not use cute names like `ThisVariableIsATemporaryCounter`.
 A C programmer would call that variable `cnt`, which is much easier to write, and not the least more difficult to understand.